 First Timers to Greece should go to Greece Primer

 The Greece tourism industry has put the government financial problems behind them.
-2014 and 2015 showed growth and next year looks like even more success.
+Each year since 2014 has seen growth and next year looks like even more success.
 Now is the time to plan your own Greek odyssey.

 The most common question that we are asked about travel involves ferry schedules.
 Ferries are subject to a great many more variables than trains, for instance, so they are seen as "unreliable".
 To me, rather, it is just part of the Greek island experience to be more relaxed and tolerant of the uncertainties caused by wind, water, holidays and even labour strikes.